jdb130496/code-snippets/README.md

 2. Msys2 (which emulates linux like cloning on windows, has bash shell with all main bash command line compatibilities like Linux for compilation using ./configure and has arch linux like package manager pacman to manage / update packages).
 Although some packages may not compile easily due to "dependency hell" as they say.

-3. Mingw64 tool-chains (gcc - clang - optionally, gcc / clang for ucrt) to be installed in msys2 using pacman -S command.
-This is mainly for compilation of sources (c / c++)
+3. Mingw64 tool-chains (gcc - clang (LLVM) - optionally, gcc / clang (LLVM) for ucrt) to be installed in msys2 using pacman -S command.
+This is mainly for compilation of sources (c / c++).
+GCC or CLANG (LLVM) are optional standards for compilation of C / C++ codes and any one could be used.
+But some sources specify cmake which can be compiled only using clang tool-chain.
+More recent sources compilations also require packages like meson / ninja as prerequisites.
+Python (recent versions) is gradually shifting to meson / ninja style compilations.

 4. Rust tool-chain for compiling rust / cargo projects